 High Viewpoint at Dyrholaey

 There is a higher viewpoint that offers breathtaking views of the Black Sand Beach, black basalt lava columns, Reynisdranger mountain, Katla volcano, and Myrdalsjokull glacier.
-In the summer, the viewpoint is a bird hangout for adorable puffin.
+In the summer, the viewpoint is a bird hangout for adorable puffins.
 They make their nests in the natural habitat on the grassy hills.
 This is a great location for birding since you will definitely encounter some awesome photo opportunities between the puffins and the arctic terns that also make their nests there.
 This section is closed to the public during the nesting season (typically May – June).

-There is a century old lighthouse up there that has become a cute and popular photography subject for tourists.
+There is a century-old lighthouse up there that has become a cute and popular photography subject for tourists.
 It has been renovated into a private luxury hotel.
 Out of my price range!

 Lower Area at Dyrholaey